 How Will You and Your Family Cover the Cost of Treatment?

-Though finances are important, it is important to choose a drug rehab program based on its ability to provide your loved one with treatment services that will be genuinely helpful, otherwise, no matter how inexpensive the bill, it could add up to a wasted investment.
+Though finances are important, choose a drug rehab program based on its ability to provide your loved one with treatment services that will be genuinely helpful, otherwise, no matter how inexpensive the bill, it could add up to a wasted investment.

 Once you have identified the best program for your loved one, begin to address the issue of finances with your family and with the program you have chosen.
 Take the time to map out all your options and start putting rough numbers on the page to visualize what you have and what you need to turn your loved one’s treatment goals into a reality.

-- Avoid postponing treatment due to cost.
-Working toward recovery takes time, and every day spent in addiction is a day that the individual is at risk for overdose, accident under the influence, and other medical emergencies.
+Avoid postponing treatment due to cost.
+Working toward recovery takes time, and every day spent in addiction is a day that may put you or your loved one at risk for overdose, an accident under the influence, and other medical emergencies.

 Insurance can be difficult to deal with when trying to get into the right treatment facility.
 But know that recovery is possible, and once you start this journey, you will be on the road to sobriety.

 Figure It Out Early

 Determining how much of the cost that your bill will be covered by health insurance should be addressed as early as possible.
 It is important to talk to your doctor, talk to your health insurance company, and work with your chosen drug rehab program to figure out how to expedite the process.

 It is rare that a health insurance policy will cover the full cost of addiction treatment services, especially for a comprehensive drug treatment program.
 Most families will pull from different resources to cover the cost of treatment.
 While health insurance is the first stop, most will need to look to other options to pay the rest of the bill.